Russia

 • Sharlotka (charlotte russe) - This dessert was created by Marie Antoine Carême, the chef to Czar Alexander I. A mould is lined with lady fingers (small light sponge cakes, each about the size of a finger), and then filled with Bavarian creme, which is a type of thick custard (it is thickened using gelatin).

-Here are some recipe books and cook books for Russian food:
+Here are some recipe books and cookbooks for Russian food:

 Related Links: